In this tutorial, we will discuss, Python arrays and how they are different from the list. We will also cover some examples of Python arrays.

 In python, we do not have standard support for Array data structure, instead of in python we often use the list data types to refer an array.
 But there is a problem with lists, its violets the basic property of an array which is a homogeneous collection of elements.

-Though there is no in-built support for arrays in standard python, we can use a module name array to create an array data structure.
+Though there is no in-built support for arrays in python, we can use a module name array to create an array data structure.

 Syntax to create an array in Python using array Module: